micheleangioni/support/README.md

 You can then call it when editing or deleting a Post model you that your clients don't get outdated results.

-The Cache module comes with xml cache handlers too.
+The Cache module comes with xml handlers too.
 Let's take the staff.xml class we used before.
-All we need if to define the caching xml repo
+All we need to provide cache is to define the caching xml repo as follows

     <?php